qmtran/openstack-labs/lab-00/README.md

       `controller`

-      After you have edited this file, save and exit.
-If your this your first time working with nano, press (CTRL + o), press ENTER, then press (CTRL + x)
+      After you have added this file, save and exit.
+If this is your first time working with nano, press (CTRL + o), press ENTER, then press (CTRL + x)

     * `exit`

-        You should not be back at your jumper machine (bash should look like this now: `[centos@jumper~]`
+        You should now be back at your jumper machine (bash should look like this now: `[centos@jumper~]`

         We want to add the INTERNAL IP address of the CONTROLLER to the /etc/hosts in JUMPER.
 Therefore, once again, issue the following command: